 Patriotism and principles

-Since yesterday was a day many had off from work to celebrate Independence Day, it seems apt to consider further the concept of patriotism.
+As we approach another week where we will celebrate Independence Day, it seems apt to consider the concept of patriotism.

 There’s no better time to consider patriotism than around July 4, the date commemorating the creation of the United States of America, and, more importantly, the principles that spawned that birth.